FAW Group: History

+During the Third Front campaign to develop strategic industries in China's rugged interior to prepare for potential invasion from the United States or the Soviet Union, the First Automotive Works transferred a third of its workforce to develop the Second Automotive Works.

-In 1992, the name First Automobile Works was changed to FAW Group Corporation.
+In 1992, the name First Automotive Works was changed to FAW Group Corporation.

 Though FAW was the fourth Chinese automaker to take on Western partners, its early joint venture with Volkswagen in 1990 saw it become the second Chinese auto company to develop a strong cooperative relationship with a foreign counterpart.
 SAIC was the first, in 1984 and also with VW.

 Volkswagen was the first foreign partner for FAW, but others soon followed.
 The company acquired 50% ownership of Tianjin Automotive Xiali in September, 2002, and renamed the brand FAW Tianjin.
 As a result, FAW ended up with Toyota as a foreign joint venture partner.
 FAW established a joint venture with General Motors in 2009 and has joint ventures with a handful of other foreign companies as well.

 The company produced more than 1.5 million vehicles in 2008, and in 2009 it was the largest machinery corporation and the second largest auto manufacturer in China.
 In 2010, the 2.56 million units sold made it the third most-productive vehicle maker in China that year, and one of its offerings, the FAW Xiali, was the 7th most-purchased car in China in 2010.
 It produced 2.6 million vehicles in 2011, the third-largest output of any China-based company.
 While it retained its third place rank, the number of whole vehicles produced in 2012 slowed to 2.3 million.
 Passenger cars made up a relatively scant 64% of total production that year.

-On July 2021, FAW transfered 49% of the shares of FAW Haima to Hainan Development Holdings Co., Ltd. (Hainan Holdings) at no charge.
+In July 2021, FAW transferred 49% of the shares of FAW Haima to Hainan Development Holdings Co., Ltd. (Hainan Holdings) at no charge.
 Haima Automobile holds 51% of the shares in FAW Haima, while Hainan Holdings hold 49% of the shares.

+As of 2024, many other brands have been liquidated, leaving only Hongqi and Bestune as passenger car brands.

+Cooperation with Leapmotor

+In March 2025, FAW Group and Leapmotor signed the MOU on strategic cooperation, under which the two parties will jointly develop passenger vehicles and collaborate on auto parts.

+In May 2025 at the Auto Shanghai, Zhu Jiangming, Chairman of Leapmotor, revealed that the two companies have finalized their partnership and will jointly develop a model for the Hongqi brand targeting overseas markets.
+Mass production of the new vehicle is set to begin in the second half of 2026 at Leapmotor's Hangzhou plant.
+The new Hongqi model will be built on the same platform as Leapmotor B10 with both battery electric and range-extender powertrain.